jorgefff/3D-Fractal-WebGL/README.md

 # 3D-Fractal-WebGL

-An simple interface to control fractals by WebGL.
+A simple interface to control 3D fractals with WebGL.

-This work was done to Computer Vision pratical classes at Aveiro's University
+This work was done for Visual Computing pratical classes at Aveiro's University